 A new high school was built in 1976, and a new elementary school was completed in 1987.
 Bonds were passed in he spring of 1996 for a new high school and an addition to the elementary.
 After completion of the new high school, the middle school students will occupy the current Junior High school.
 In September 2001, bonds were passed for a new elementary school, additions to the high school, new vocational facilities, and renovations to the track.
 Since then, we have a brand new state of the art elementary school that opened in 2003.

-Listing courtesy of Strategic Realty Consultants.
+Listing courtesy of Keller Williams Realty Plano.

-Listing courtesy of Roberts Real Estate Group.
+Listing courtesy of Acquisto Real Estate.

-Listing courtesy of RE/MAX Dallas Suburbs.
+Listing courtesy of Highland Homes Realty.

 Listing courtesy of Keller Williams Prosper Celina.

-Listing courtesy of Britton Homes.
+Listing courtesy of David M. Weekley.